MicrosoftDocs/cloud-adoption-framework/docs/antipatterns/plan-antipatterns.md

 # Cloud adoption plan antipatterns

-Customers often experience antipatterns while planning a cloud adoption.
-Misaligned operating models can lead to increased time to market, misunderstandings, and increased pressure on IT departments.
-Companies sometimes choose the wrong service model when they assume that platform as a service (PaaS) decreases costs.
-When an organization's architecture changes, major replacement projects can result.
+Customers often experience antipatterns while planning a cloud adoption, for many reasons:

+- Misaligned operating models can lead to increased time to market, misunderstandings, and increased pressure on IT departments.
+- Companies sometimes choose the wrong service model when they assume that platform as a service (PaaS) decreases costs.
+- When an organization's architecture changes, major replacement projects can result.
 Managing these projects is often complex and cost intensive.

 ## Antipattern: Choose the wrong cloud operating model